guillaumeblanc/ozz-animation/index.md

         <div class="w3-center w3-xxlarge w3-wide">Samples</div>
         <p>Try the samples to evaluate ozz-animation runtime features.</p>
       </a>
+      The sample below uses aim ik to procedurally orientate character head in a direction (at a target position), without using any animation data.
+This comes as a correction on (some) joint(s) rotation, on top of current animation.
       {% include emscripten.jekyll emscripten_path="samples/emscripten/sample_look_at.js" %}
     </div>
   </div>